Fibromyalgia in Children

 How can I help my child live with fibromyalgia?

-It is not known if fibromyalgia in a child continues into adulthood.
+It's not known if fibromyalgia in a child continues into adulthood.
 The pain and lack of energy can affect your child’s quality of life and may cause depression.
 Talk with your child’s healthcare provider if you think your child has depression.
-Help your child manage his or her symptoms by sticking to the treatment plan.
+Help your child manage their symptoms by sticking to the treatment plan.
 This includes getting enough sleep.
 Encourage exercise and physical therapy, and find ways to make it fun.
 Work with your child’s school to make sure your child has help as needed.
 Your child may also qualify for special help under Section 504 of the Rehabilitation Act of 1973.

 When should I call my child’s healthcare provider?

 If your child’s symptoms get worse or there are new symptoms, tell the healthcare provider.

 - Fibromyalgia is a chronic condition that causes pain in muscles and soft tissues all over the body.

 - It's most common in middle-aged women.
 But children can also have the condition.